EatFirst interviews Ronni Kahn, OzHarvest

 Staff can also run internal food drives and turn them into care hampers or sign up to join OzHarvest’s yellow army of volunteers!

 EF: Anything else that would be helpful/interesting for our readers to know?

 RK: People can donate money, time and food to OzHarvest, which would really help us continue to do what we do on a daily basis.
 To do this, just jump onto our website – www.ozharvest.org or call 1800 108 006.
 Every $1 donated means we can deliver the equivalent of two meals to people in need.
 Food donations are always welcome, or people can volunteer and join our ever-growing family.

-Order-In are long time supporters of OzHarvest and actively encourage all of our corporate catering clients to notify OzHarvest should you find yourself with surplus food from your order with us.
-If you have a meeting cancelled at the last moment, or the boardroom just wasn’t that hungry today - don’t throw it away, call OzHarvest and share your surplus food with the people that need it the most.
-Furthermore, every time you order with us, you have the opportunity to include a dollar donation to the order.
+If there's a meeting cancelled at the last moment, or the boardroom just wasn’t that hungry today - we don't want them to throw it away.
+Instead, we encourage them to call OzHarvest and share the surplus food with the people that need it the most.